LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/02-Getting-into-some-code.md

 }
 ```

-Notice that we had to invent a couple of methods to make this work, such as the `NewRunner`, `testRunner.Next` and `testRunner.getStatus`.
+Notice that we had to invent a couple of methods to make this work, such as the `NewRunner`, `runner.Next` and `runner.getStatus`.
 This is fine, as we'll come back to implementing these in a moment.

 All together, our first test looks like this;